-Here is a list of the biggest job search mistakes I see from retail managers on LinkedIn, in no particular order:
+Here is a list of the biggest job search mistakes I see from people on LinkedIn, in no particular order:

 Responding to job postings with "I'm interested - review my profile and contact me"